 For the protection of the volunteers and Sisters alike, volunteers are asked not to accept gifts from individual Sisters or to give gifts to individual Sisters.
-Exceptions can be made on the discretion of the Volunteer Coordinator, Director of Residential Life, or Life Enrichment Coordinator.
+Exceptions can be made on the discretion of the Volunteer Coordinator or Life Enrichment Manager.

-If a volunteer wants to give a gift to all of the Sisters on a corridor or all the Sisters at Assisi Heights (such as a special treat for a holiday), that should be discussed and approved by the Life Enrichment Coordinator or Director of Residential Life.
+If a volunteer wants to give a gift to all of the Sisters on a corridor or all the Sisters at Assisi Heights (such as a special treat for a holiday), that should be discussed and approved by the Life Enrichment Manager.